 Landing Page – Product is my favorite free landing page template for a new product or marketing campaign.
 It’s bold, simple, and very to the point, with little more to the page than the images above.

 The bold header and subheader establish your product’s unique value.
 Semi-transparent boxes with white borders describe advantageous product details.
-Landing Page–Product forgoes both a top navigation bar and footer, choosing instead to prompt visitors to call or go directly to your website.
+The template forgoes both a top navigation bar and footer, choosing instead to prompt visitors to call or go directly to your website.

 Understated colors and an attractive layout make About – Personal a good free choice for a range of professional websites or CVs.
 It’s a smart design that could work for an independent consultant or a small firm that’s looking to promote its skills and expertise.